 The 2021 General Synod, in its adoption of CA 21-1, instructed the GSC to "annually state a land acknowledgement for any location in which General Synod meets" (MGS 2021, p.
 203).
-The Commission on Christian Action assisted in the preparation of this acknowledgement.

 We respectfully acknowledge that the land we gather on this year is part of the traditional land of the Osakiwug and Meskwaki peoples, who were removed from this place, often by government entities, and usually by violent means.
 We acknowledge the history of their people in this place, and lament any role the Reformed Church in America or her members may have played in their displacement.